Yasser-R/v1-payment-api/source/includes/_transactions.md

  - if the payment is over $10 it will incur a $0.25 _Dwolla Fee_
  - if there is a facilitator fee

+Learn how to correlate the sender's and recipient's transaction ID with [this guide](https://developers.dwolla.com/dev/pages/guides/correlate_transactions).

 ### Transaction Types

 Type | Description